Looking to make some extra cash? There are many ways you can sell your stuff, here are 10 ways to sell second-hand stuff in Australia.

 For single items or specialty items, you can take your goods to your local Cash Converters or pawn shop.
 You probably won’t get as much as selling your items yourself because the dealer will want to make a profit.

-My brother worked in a Cash Converters a few years ago (it’s where we bought our stereo) and I remember him saying that people often had over-inflated ideas of what their items are worth (or CC had low purchase prices) – this is good to keep in mind.
+My brother worked in a pawn shop and I remember him saying that people often had over-inflated ideas of what their items are worth.
+This is good to keep in mind.

 Where to Sell Your Stuff Online

-While old-fashioned ways to sell your stuff still work, there are more opportunities to reach a bigger audience if you sell your stuff online.
+While old-fashioned ways to unload your unwanted things still work, there are more opportunities to reach a bigger audience if you sell your stuff online.

 Gumtree is one of the most popular online places to list your second-hand goods.
 It’s free to list your items – if you want ‘extras’ like keeping your ad on top of the page then you have to pay for those.
-Gumtree makes it easy to buy and sell locally, which saves the hassle of postage.
+Gumtree makes it easy to trade locally, which saves the hassle of postage.

-The Trading Post has always been a popular way to buy and sell second-hand items.
+The Trading Post has always been a popular way to trade second-hand items.
 In true The Castle style, my grandfather would always buy the Trading Post each week to read up on what other people were selling – now we can do it online.

 Like many local classifieds, it is free to list items under $500 on the Trading Post.